Russia 1-4 Denmark: Dazzling Danes storm into last 16

 Joakim Mæhle, Denmark defender: “It was absolutely insane.
 It’s indescribable.
 It was the same against Finland and Belgium – it keeps surpassing itself.
 I’ve never experienced anything like it.
 It was a magical atmosphere.”

 Kasper Hjulmand, Denmark coach: “I’m out of words regarding my admiration for this team.
 They are so strong.
-I want to thank all of Denmark, the [fans in the] stadium.
+I want to thank all of Denmark, the stadium.
 The love and care that the whole of Denmark has shown us helped the boys’ power go into their legs and out in this stadium.”

 Stanislav Cherchesov, Russia coach: “I thanked the guys for what they’ve done.
 They were up for this game but it just didn’t go our way.
 We could have taken our chances in the first half but didn’t, then conceded a goal from a half-chance and couldn’t get back in the game.
 We have to think about all of this and move forward.”